History, Affiliations and Rankings

 Accomplishments and Alumni

-Griffith University is the most innovative tertiary university of Australia and one of the largest influential contributors to research and education in the Asian Pacific region all across the globe.
+Griffith University is the most innovative tertiary university in Australia and one of the largest influential contributors to research and education in the Asian Pacific region all across the globe.
 The Research at Griffith University is rated at world standard/or above in more than 50 disciplines and is highly regarded as a Young University and is also recognised in the world’s top 400 rankings.
 The University has received more Australian Awards for University Teaching than any other university, since 2012.
-These include Australian University Teacher of the Year Awards, Teaching Excellence Awards, Awards for Programs that Enhance Learning, Citations for Outstanding Contributions to Student Learning.
+These include Australian University Teacher of the Year Awards, Teaching Excellence Awards, Awards for Programs that Enhance Learning, and Citations for Outstanding Contributions to Student Learning.
 The notable alumni include Dr Antoni Tsaputra (Disability Advocate), Ange Anderson (Australia’s best metro newsreader), Beny Bol(Humanitarian Refugee), Dami Im (Pop Icon) and Benjamin Werner (International Artist).

 Student Diversity and Visiting Companies

-Griffith University has a network of 200,000 alumni across 130 nationalities and current 8,500+ international students are enrolled at the University.
+Griffith University has a network of 200,000 alumni across 130 nationalities and currently, 8,500+ international students are enrolled at the University.
 Griffith University is also dedicated to accommodating students of all sex and gender identities, including but not limited to Lesbian, Gay, Bisexual, Transgender, Intersex, and Queer students.
 A number of programmes have been established to help LGBTIQ+ students in making a smooth transition to university.
 The top companies that hire graduates from Griffith University are The University of Queensland, Rio Tinto, Virgin Australia, BHP and Deloitte.